return42/sphkerneldoc/linux_src_doc/include/net/dst_cache_h.rst

 Description
 -----------

-This do not free the cached dst to avoid races and contentions. the dst will be freed on later cache lookup.
+This does not free the cached dst to avoid races and contentions. the dst will be freed on later cache lookup.

 .. _`dst_cache_init`: